 - the cost to improve technology systems, including security hardening in systems or applications.

-How to choose a policy
+How to choose a cybersecurity insurance policy and how much does cyber insurance cost?

 Typically, cyber insurance pricing is based on the insured entity's annual revenue and industry.
 To qualify for coverage, the individual or entity typically must submit to a security audit by the insurance company or provide documentation with the assistance of an approved assessment tool, such as that offered by the Federal Financial Institutions Examination Council (FFIEC).
 The results from a security audit or the documentation from approved assessment tools will factor into the types of coverage provided by the cyber insurance provider, as well as the cost of the premiums.